wso2/product-microgateway/README.md

     $ micro-gw init petstore

-Lets see how we can expose the [petstore swagger](samples/petstore_swagger3.yaml) using the micro-gw.
+Let's see how we can expose the [petstore swagger](samples/petstore_swagger3.yaml) using the micro-gw.

-Lets add the basic microgateway Open API extension to the petstore OAS file.
+Let's add the basic microgateway Open API extension to the petstore OAS file.

 ```